Templater User Scripts Obsidian

 correctly resolved.
 Also, multiple references are supported (e.g., Composite

-value from {{ filename }} and some {{ date }} element
+value from {{ filename }} and some {{ date }} element).Aside from the prompt, display, and value properties above, the following

 optional properties can also be used.